 Home Alone is very easy.
 Simply use your hearthstone while you have an orphan out, and you'll have the achievement.
-If you're a true sadist, you can get your orphans stranded in such amusing locales as the Eastern Plaguelands, Tol Barad mid-battle, on top of a frozen mountain peak in the Storm Peaks or Winterspring, or (best yet) underwater in Vashj'ir.
+If you're a true sadist, you can get your little tyke stranded in such amusing locales as the Eastern Plaguelands, the mogu crypts, on top of a frozen mountain peak in Winterspring or Kun-Lai Summit, or (best yet) underwater in Vashj'ir.
 Not that I endorse this; I'm just saying you can.

 I've listed where and how you can find the necessary sweets for Bad Example, below.
 Just don't forget to have your orphan out before you sit down to some expensive treats.
 Experienced cooks with at least 350 skill are likely to find this achievement both easier and cheaper than others:

 - Tigule and Foror's Strawberry Ice Cream You can actually find this in quite a few places these days, but the easiest will likely be the Stormwind and Orgrimmar Children's Week vendors: Emmithue Smails for the Alliance and Alowicious Czervik for the Horde.
 You'll find in their respective cities' central business districts.
 If you're leveling a character in Outland, you may find it more convenient to purchase the ice cream from your faction's innkeeper in Nagrand.
-You've also been able to find it on a vendor at the Shimmering Flats racetrack in Thousand Needles, which is now ... uh, underwater.
-Fear not: Brivelthwerp peddles the ice cream these days from a boat at 69, 85.
+Strangely, it's also sold in Thousand Needles by Brivelthwerp from a boat at 69, 85.
 Lisa McKeever always sells it in Stormwind, as do the snack machines located on Horde zeppelins.

 - Red Velvet Cupcake Sold by Aimee, the Dalaran pastry vendor located outside the city's north bank at 51, 27.